Table of Contents

 Frequently asked questions

-How many states have passed AI healthcare laws as of 2025?
+How many states passed AI healthcare laws in 2025?

-47 states introduced more than 250 healthcare AI bills in 2025, and 33 were signed into law across 21 states, per a Manatt Health analysis reported by Becker’s Hospital Review in December 2025.
-State activity accelerated further in 2026, with 43 states introducing 240+ additional bills in the first months of the year.
+Manatt Health’s tracker documents that 47 states introduced more than 250 healthcare AI bills in 2025, and 33 were signed into law across 21 states, per a December 16, 2025 Manatt analysis reported by Becker’s Hospital Review.
+State activity accelerated in 2026, with 43 states introducing over 240 additional bills in the first months of the year, and 36 states introducing over 70 chatbot-specific bills in Q1 2026 alone.

 Does Illinois’s WOPR Act ban all AI use in behavioral health?

-If federal policy preempts state AI laws, do operators still need to comply?
+If federal policy tries to preempt state AI laws, do operators still need to comply?

-Yes, for now.
-Executive Order 14365 (December 2025) directed DOJ to challenge state AI laws and Commerce to evaluate them by March 2026, but no federal preemption has displaced existing state statutes.
-State legislators continue to pass and defend their laws.
-Operators should build governance to the strictest applicable state rule and adjust if a federal standard materializes.
+Yes.
+Executive Order 14365 directed DOJ to challenge state AI laws and Commerce to evaluate them by March 11, 2026, but Manatt reports that the Commerce list has not materialized and state activity has accelerated, with 43 states introducing over 240 bills in early 2026.
+Build to the strictest applicable state rule and adjust only if a federal standard actually displaces it.

 References

-- Illinois IDFPR: Gov. Pritzker Signs Legislation Prohibiting AI Therapy
+- Illinois Department of Financial and Professional Regulation: Gov. Pritzker Signs Legislation Prohibiting AI Therapy in Illinois (Aug.
+4, 2025)

-- Colorado General Assembly: SB 24-205 Consumer Protections for AI
+- Colorado General Assembly: SB 24-205 Consumer Protections for Artificial Intelligence